-Georges Fouquet (French, 1862–1957)
+Designer: Georges Fouquet (French, 1862–1957)

-Jade, onyx, diamonds, enamel, platinum
+Medium: Jade, onyx, diamonds, enamel, platinum

-Credit Line: Gift of Eva and Michael Chow, 2001 (2001.723)
+Credit Line: Gift of Eva and Michael Chow, 2001

-This dress ornament typifies theatrical taste of the mid-1920s for the exoticism of the Far East.
-Its unexpected combination of colors and juxtaposition of materials—which include Asian jade—are appropriately matched to the motif of a Chinese mask.
-The extraordinarily large scale of the jewel suggests that it was intended to be a tour-de-force exhibition piece; its weight would easily have torn or compromised the drape of a delicate dress fabric.
+In 1895 Georges Fouquet took over the Paris jewelry firm-at the time known for its wide range of historicist styles-established by his father in 1860.
+Reinvigorating it with a decidedly modern spirit, he continued to supply his fashionable clientele with exquisite jewels in the latest styles through the 1930s.
+Many influences contributed to the French Art Deco style.
+One was the exoticism of the Far East, and this dress ornament typifies that theatrical taste.
+Its unexpected combination of colors and juxtaposition of materials, including Asian jade, are appropriately matched to the motif of a Chinese mask.
+The extraordinarily large scale of the jewel suggests that it was probably intended to be a tour-de-force exhibition piece; its weight easily would have torn, or at least compromised, the drape of a delicate dress fabric.